awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 ## Modifying a Spot Fleet Request<a name="modify-spot-fleet"></a>

 You can modify an active Spot Fleet request to complete the following tasks:
 + Increase the target capacity
 + Decrease the target capacity

 **Note**
-It is not possible to modify a one\-time Spot Fleet request\.
+You can't modify a one\-time Spot Fleet request\.
+You can only modify the Spot Instance portion of a Spot Fleet request; you can't modify the On\-Demand Instance portion of a Spot Fleet request\.

 When you increase the target capacity, the Spot Fleet launches the additional Spot Instances according to the allocation strategy for its Spot Fleet request\.
 If the allocation strategy is `lowestPrice`, the Spot Fleet launches the instances from the lowest\-priced Spot Instance pool in the Spot Fleet request\.
 If the allocation strategy is `diversified`, the Spot Fleet distributes the instances across the pools in the Spot Fleet request\.